bwinter/tha/MISC_THOUGHTS.md

     - Ice breaker game - e.g. “Half animal” on a pos-it note that someone else finishes.
     - Something not interesting about self.
 (I wish I had saved this article.)
 Generically, something not interesting is easier to come up with, is less competative and still gets conversation going.

+Remember all the positive experiences the team spoke about.

+Even if you uncovered negative feelings, notice the team was strong enough to discuss them.

 #### Two Taco Problem
 I learned about this concept a from Fred Krone who learned it from a facilitation training.
 (I have done some research that appears to have led back